OndrejSladky/fmsi-supplement/README.md

 # Supplementary repository for the FMSI paper

 Ondřej Sladký, Pavel Veselý, Karel Břinda:
-**FroM Superstring to Indexing: a space-efficient index for unconstrained k-mer sets using the Masked Burrows-Wheeler Transform (MBWT)"**, to appear on *bioRxiv*, 2024.
+**"FroM Superstring to Indexing: a space-efficient index for unconstrained k-mer sets using the Masked Burrows-Wheeler Transform (MBWT)"**, to appear on *bioRxiv*, 2024.